alxkm/java-concurrency-patterns/README.md

 Include this library in your project by adding the respective files to your classpath.

 ## Requirements
-Java 8 or higher is required to use this library.
+- **Java 21 or higher** is required to use this library (upgraded from Java 8 to support modern features like Virtual Threads and Structured Concurrency)
+- For basic patterns only: Java 8 or higher

 ## Testing